Chart Color Schemes

 Educational attainment in Ballarat North aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational participation is notably high, with 26.7% of residents currently enrolled in formal education.
-This includes 10.2% in primary education, 6.5% in secondary education, and 4.5% pursuing tertiary education.
+Educational participation is high, with 26.7% of residents currently enrolled in formal education, including 10.2% in primary, 6.5% in secondary, and 4.5% in tertiary education.

 Frequently Asked Questions - Education